This Celeb-Favorite Blowdryer Is 25% Off Right Now

 While blowdryers are a dime a dozen, a great one is not easy to come by.
 And when you do find a fantastic blowdryer with rave reviews, you have to be prepared to drop hundreds of dollars.
-But what if you could find the hot tool you've been lusting after on sale?
-Well, right now you can get one of the most popular blowdryers in Hollywood for less than $200.
+Well, right now you can get one of the most popular blowdryers in Hollywood (not to mention, among the R29 offices) for less than $200.

-Celebrity hairstylist, Harry Josh, who has worked with A-listers like Gisele and Karlie Kloss, is currently offering his coveted hair tool collection for 25% off at Dermstore.
+Celebrity hairstylist, Harry Josh, who has worked with A-listers like Gisele Bündchen and Karlie Kloss, is currently offering his coveted hair tool collection for 32% off at Dermstore, knocking the price down to a more palatable $169.

+Advertisement

 You probably recognize the mint-green products from Instagram, where celebs and other hair pros are consistently singing its praises.

-Advertisement
+Well, here's the tea on this secret sale: You can only find it through the direct product link here, and you have until the end of today, November 19, to shop the dryer at a marked-down price.
+Heads up: It's the only item from the brand that's currently on sale.
+(There are, however, some A+ value bundles from the brand to shop — check those out below.)

-Stylists like the Harry Josh Pro Dryer because of the travel-friendly size, which makes it easy to carry from hotel room to hotel room.
+Stylists, editors, and celebs alike sing the praises of the dryer because of the travel-friendly size, which makes it easy to carry from hotel room to hotel room.
 “Compared to a lot of dryers, it was very lightweight," hairstylist Seto McCoy tells Refinery29, adding that it works on a range of hair textures.
 "I also really enjoy the fact that the heat isn’t too intense, it perfectly dries the hair at a timely speed without much heat, and it has a long cord!
 That’s very important for me.”

-Typically, the dryer would run you about $249.
-But today, you can shave 25% off the price bringing it to less than $200.
-Not in the market for a blowdryer?
-The discount also applies to the Harry Josh Tools flat iron, curling iron, and brushes.
-We're just thankful that on this gloomy Wednesday, the hair gods have decided to bless us with the thing we love most — luxury products at a steal.
+Well, what are you waiting for?
+Get thee to Dermstore ASAP and enjoy shinier, smoother strands come holiday party season.

 Advertisement